 Pneumoperitoneum is defined as the presence of free-air within the abdominal peritoneal cavity.
 Pneumoperitoneum can be a complication of intra-abdominal surgery or can be caused by the perforation of a viscus.
 Some common causes of pneumoperitoneum among the in patients include:

-The causes of pneumoperitoneum in children are different from adults.
+The causes of pneumoperitoneum in children are different from those of adults.
 The most common causes in children are mainly non-iatrogenic causes which include necrotizing enterocolitis, Hirschsprung’s disease, and meconium ileus.
 Iatrogenic causes of pneumoperitoneum in children include rectal perforation after the introduction of a rectal thermometer or mechanical ventilation induced pneumoperitoneum.

 Clinical Presentation of Pneumoperitoneum

 Patients with an acute pneumoperitoneum typically present with acute abdominal pain, vomiting, distension, fever and symptoms and signs suggestive of peritoneal irritation.
 Tachycardia, hypotension, a decreased urine output, and tachypnea is also commonly seen in patients with acute viscus perforation and pneumoperitoneum.
 The recent history of severe peptic ulcer disease, appendicitis or trauma can be elicited in a significant number of cases.

 Radiographic Evaluation of Pneumoperitoneum

-An erect chest x-ray is the imaging modality of choice for screening for pneumoperitoneum.
+An erect chest x-ray is the imaging modality of choice for screening of pneumoperitoneum.
 The examination is very sensitive for the detection of intraperitoneal gas in an emergency setting where more sophisticated imaging modalities might be considered as harmful due to delayed treatment.
 Nowadays, erect chest x-rays are done in all cases of acute abdomen.
 The following signs can be seen on the x-ray.

 A cupola or mustache sign which is seen on supine abdominal x-rays.
 Air is trapped underneath the central tendon of the diaphragm.

 Rigler’s sign shows an outlining of both sides of a bowel wall.
 The reduction of liver opacity due to the accumulation of air anterior to the liver results in what is known as a Lucent liver sign.
 The free intra-abdominal air can outline the whole abdomen, i.e. football sign, or the falciform ligament of the liver, i.e. Silver’s sign.
 The triangular collection of gas within the Morison pouch is known as Doge’s cap sign.

 |Radiographic sign||Patient position|